 Does the concept of outlining conjure flashbacks of your shitty 12th grade English teacher?

 Yeah, me too.

-When I finally stopped being a stubborn ass and gave outlining a try – I easily shaved hours off my blog writing time and improved my blog writing quality.
+When I finally stopped being a stubborn ass and gave outlining a try – I easily shaved hours off my blog writing time and improved my post quality.

 Your outline should include: